F-15599: Pharmacodynamics

 In terms of its functional selectivity, the drug preferentially activates and phosphorylates ERK1/2 over receptor internalization or inhibition of adenylyl cyclase.
 In addition, it preferentially activates the G_{αi} G protein subtype over the G_{αo} subtype.
 As a result of its biased agonism for postsynaptic 5-HT_{1A} receptors, F-15,599 shows regional selectivity in its central effects.
-It mainly activates the prefrontal cortex, cingulate cortex, retrosplenial cortex, septum, and colliculi.
+It mainly activates the prefrontal cortex, cingulate cortex, retrosplenial cortex, septum, and the superior and inferior colliculi.
 Conversely, the drug does not significantly alter cerebral blood flow in areas characterized by abundance of presynaptic serotonin 5-HT_{1A} receptors, such as the raphe nucleus.

 F-15,599 has shown antidepressant-like, anxiolytic-like, antidyskinetic, procognitive, and antiaggressive effects in animals.
 In cognitive tests in rodents, F-15,599 attenuates memory deficits elicited by the NMDA receptor antagonist phencyclidine (PCP), suggesting that it may improve cognitive function in disorders such as schizophrenia.
 Another study found that F-15,599 reduces breathing irregularity and apneas observed in mice with mutations of the MeCP2 gene, a mouse model of Rett syndrome.